 You can either buy clothes or buy pictures. – Gertrude Stein

 Collecting Art for Love, Money and More by Ethan Wagner & Thea Westreich Wagner The balanced approach of this book might be what you are looking for.
 In it, you will find both practical advice as well as anecdotes.
-It encompasses many aspects of the art world from writing to exhibitions and of course the market—bonus point for their chapter on Collecting on a budget.
+It encompasses many aspects of the art world from writing to exhibitions and of course the market—a bonus point for their chapter on Collecting on a budget.
 The images, photographs and illustrations make you feel like you are gazing behind the scene and have the chance to gaze intimately into a world that isn’t yours – yet.

 This list is not exhaustive, and you might find many other compelling books on collecting.
 Use it as a meaningful place to start, be inspired, develop your knowledge, establish a plan for training your eyes, and build a collection you will love and make you happy and proud to own.

 Among the .ART community, there are many (online) galleries, platforms & new digital initiatives to help you find the first right pieces no matter your geographical location, budget or taste.
-Here some of the well-curated, highly researched and strong convictions that art should be accessible to all and that you don’t need to invest thousands and thousands of dollars in owning something that touched the hand of an artist – emergent or established!
+Here are some of the well-curated, highly researched and strong convictions that art should be accessible to all and that you don’t need to invest thousands and thousands of dollars in owning something that touched the hand of an artist – emergent or established!

 Absolut Art is a place that will help you and guide you through your first art collection purchase.
 As they write on their website “we are dedicated to making art collecting seamless, so you can focus on what matters – living with art you love.”
-With more than 500 artists collaborators, offering multiservice and pieces from below 300$, you will most likely find something that you will fall in love and want to live with.
+With more than 500 artists collaborators, offering multiservice and pieces from below 300$, you will most likely find something that you will fall in love with and want to live with.
 We appreciate the details and information on their website about the art, the artists and how they started.